-- I. It is the policy of Louisiana Healthcare Connections that sclerotherapy using liquid or foam irritants (including, but not limited to, Varithena) are medically necessary when meeting the following: 2-5 - A. Documentation of symptomatic venous disorder of CEAP (Clinical Class, Etiology, Anatomy, Pathology) class two (C2s) or greater (see table 1 for CEAP classification); - B. Ultrasound-documented varicosities related to reflux performed in a standing, sitting or reverse Trendelenburg position; - C. One of the following: - 1.
-Perforating vein located beneath a healed or open venous ulcer, and both of the following: - a.
-Reflux ≥500 milliseconds; - b.
-Diameter >3.5 mm; - 2.
-Perforating vein located beneath a healed venous ulcer, and all of the following: - a.
-Reflux $\geq$ 500 milliseconds - b.
-Diameter > 3.5 mm; - c.
-Truncal reflux has already been treated; - 3.
-Both of the following: - a.
-One of the following: - i.
-Axial reflux $\geq$ 500 milliseconds and vein diameter $\geq$ 3 mm in the great saphenous vein or accessory veins; - ii.
-Reflux $\geq$ 500 milliseconds and vein diameter $\geq$ 3 mm in the small saphenous vein; - b.
-Complications attributed to venous reflux, including any of the following: - i.
-Ulceration; - ii.
-Hemorrhage or recurrent bleeding episodes from a ruptured varicosity or telangectasia; - iii.
-Superficial thrombophlebitis: - iv.
-Severe and persistent pain and/or swelling that interferes with the quality of daily life and persists despite six weeks - a) of conservative treatment including any of the following,, unless contraindicated (i.e., suspected or proven peripheral arterial disease, severe peripheral neuropathy, etc.); - b) Compression therapy;
+- I. It is the policy of Louisiana Healthcare Connections that sclerotherapy using liquid or foam irritants (including, but not limited to, Varithena®) is medically necessary when meeting all the following:

+- A. Documentation of symptomatic venous disorder of CEAP (Clinical Class, Etiology, Anatomy, Pathology) class two (C2s) or greater (see table 1 for CEAP classification);

+- B. One of the following:

+- 1. Perforating vein located beneath an open venous ulcer, and both of the following:

+- a.
+Reflux $\geq$ 500 milliseconds;

+- b.
+Diameter > 3.5 mm;

+- 2. Perforating vein located beneath a healed venous ulcer, and all of the following:

+- a.
+Reflux > 500 milliseconds;

+- b.
+Diameter > 3.5 mm;

+- c.
+Truncal reflux has already been treated;

+- 3. Both of the following:

+- a.
+One of the following:

+- i.
+Axial reflux $\geq 500$ milliseconds and vein diameter $\geq 3$ mm in the great saphenous vein or accessory veins;

+- ii.
+Reflux $\geq 500$ milliseconds and vein diameter $\geq 3$ mm in the small saphenous vein;

+- b.
+Complications attributed to venous reflux, including any of the following:

+- i.
+Ulceration;

+- ii.
+Hemorrhage or recurrent bleeding episodes from a ruptured varicosity or telangectasia;

+- iii.
+Superficial thrombophlebitis;

+- iv.
+Severe and persistent pain and/or swelling that interferes with the quality of daily life and persists despite six weeks of conservative treatment, including any of the following, unless contraindicated (i.e., suspected or proven peripheral arterial disease, severe peripheral neuropathy, etc.):

+- a) Compression therapy;

+- b) Ambulation:

-- c) Ambulation; - d) Limb elevation; - e) Avoiding prolonged sitting and standing; - 4.
-Documentation of Revised Venous Clinical Severity Score $(r-VCSS) \ge 6$ ; - D. None of the following contraindications: - 1.
+- c) Limb elevation;

+- d) Avoiding prolonged sitting and standing;

+- 4. Documentation of Revised Venous Clinical Severity Score (r-VCSS) $\geq$ 6; - C. None of the following contraindications: - 1.
 Previous administration of sclerotherapy agent in the same vein less than six weeks prior; - 2.
 Allergy to sclerotherapy agent; - 3.
 Pregnancy or within three months after delivery; - 4.
 Acute febrile illness; - 5.
 Local or general infection; - 6.
 Severe distal arterial occlusive disease (ankle-brachial index 0.4 or less); - 7.
 Critical limb ischemia, arterial ulcer(s), or gangrene; - 8.
 Obliteration of deep venous system; - 9.
 Acute deep venous thrombophlebitis or acute superficial thrombophlebitis; - 10.
 Prolonged immobility; - 11.
 Tortuosity of the great saphenous vein severe enough to impede catheter placement; - 12.
-Klippel-Trenaunay Syndrome or other congenital venous abnormalities. - 13.
-Potential requirement of the great or small saphenous vein for an arterial or coronary bypass; - E. If cyanoacrylate adhesive (e.g. VenaSealTM) is requested, it is for treatment is for one of the following: - 1.
+Klippel-Trenaunay Syndrome or other congenital venous abnormalities; - 13.
+Potential requirement of the great or small saphenous vein for an arterial or coronary bypass; - D. If cyanoacrylate adhesive (e.g. VenaSealTM) is requested, treatment is for one of the following: - 1.
 The small saphenous vein only; - 2.
 The great saphenous vein in a member/enrollee who has a documented lidocaine allergy.